R-0-G/NWBCW-Game-Jam/Readme.md

 <li> Install "unity hub" from https://unity3d.com/get-unity/download (you may also need to create an account with unity - which might also include creating a free unity license - its been a while since I performed these steps, but I think these steps should be self-explanatory - any issues let me know)
 <li> When unity hub opens click on installs -> install editor
 <li> Choose 2021.3.4f1 & click install
-<li> You shouoldnt need to install any of the sub-components except documentation
+<li> You shouldnt need to install any of the sub-components except documentation
 </ol>

 ## 3. Our project